Efficient Scaling of LLM Training with Flexible Context Parallelism: Method

 where $\alpha_1, \alpha_2, \beta_1$ are profiled coefficients, and $\eta_k$ can be determined by the shape of attention mask.

-(2) \textbf{Communication Cost.} Ring Attention~\cite{brandon2023stripedattentionfasterring} utilizes P2P communication in a circular topology to exchange Key-Value (KV) blocks.
+(2) \textbf{Communication Cost.} Ring Attention~\cite{brandon2023stripedattentionfasterring} utilizes point-to-point communication in a circular topology to exchange Key-Value (KV) blocks.
 The total communication cost is proportional to the sequence length $s_k$.
 The total communication cost is estimated as:

-where $v_p$ is the P2P bandwidth within the CP group.
+where $v_p$ is the point-to-point bandwidth within the CP group.

-(3) \textbf{Total Time Estimation.} Since the ring attention allows the communication cost and computation cost of attention to overlap, the communication time of attention needs to be excluded here.
-For simplicity, we do not detail the formula of the attention computation time $\mathcal{T}_{cpa}$ and communication time $\mathcal{T}_{cma}$, which has the similar form as Formula \eqref{eq:comp_mllm} and \eqref{eq:comm}.
+(3) \textbf{Total Time Estimation.} As the ring attention allows the communication cost and computation cost of attention to overlap, the communication time of attention needs to be excluded here.
+For simplicity, we do not detail the formula of the attention computation time $\mathcal{T}_{cpa}$ and communication time $\mathcal{T}_{cma}$, which has the similar form as Eq. \eqref{eq:comp_mllm} and \eqref{eq:comm}.
 Then, the overall execution time is: